-Overall, Disney’s Hollywood Brown Derby and the lounge both offer a lot of great choices.
+Overall, both Disney’s Hollywood Brown Derby and the lounge offer many great choices.
 Both restaurants certainly keep us coming back with their unique menu options and the ability to order in different price ranges.

 The restaurant and lounge also provide fun dining environments.
 Inside the restaurant, you can expect a flair of glamour associated with the Golden Age of Hollywood.
 And it’s hard to complain about dining outside here on a pleasant day.

-Make sure to check out the full list of Disney Dining Reviews.
+Make sure to check out the complete list of Disney Dining Reviews.
 You might also enjoy these specific reviews:

 - Epcot’s Via Napoli Review

 - Skipper Canteen Review

 - Grand Floridian Cafe Review

 Additionally, you might enjoy learning more about dining with characters.
 We have a full review of Disney World Character Dining.
 That guide includes tips on the best meals, photos, and autographs at these dining experiences.

 Are you planning a trip to Walt Disney World?
 Check out our tips for planning a split stay or you might like to familiarize yourself with transportation options like the Disney World Monorail or our guide to the Skyliner Resorts with travel times.

 In the comments: Have you visited the Brown Derby or the Brown Derby Lounge before?
 Did you find this review helpful?
 What items interest you?